GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 That has pulled down rates right across Europe.
 German Bunds

-were at a deeply sub zero -0.16 percent ahead of U.S. trading
+were at a deeply sub zero -0.17 percent as the week got under

-at 0.92 percent having falling over 60 bps in the last couple of
+percent at 0.92 percent having falling over 60 bps in the last

 The plunge in returns on bonds has made equities look more